 The French Eco Score, now officially known as Environmental Cost (“Coût Environnemental”) is a labelling system mandated by the French Climate and Resilience law designed to communicate the environmental impact of clothing and textile products to consumers.

-It will be voluntary until October 1st 2026 at which point, if you don’t label your own garments, other third parties (like environmental groups, journalists, and comparison websites) can submit calculations on your behalf.
+It will be voluntary until October 1st 2026.
+After this date, it will remain voluntary, however, at this point, if you don’t label your own garments, other third parties (like environmental groups, journalists, and comparison websites) can submit calculations on your behalf.
 Though not a legal requirement, this setup creates a strong incentive for brands to calculate their own scores, because scores calculated by third parties may often result in higher Environmental Cost scores, adversely affecting both product sales and the brand.

 The scores also need to be displayed on retailer’s websites and be published onto the French government’s declaration portal.